 Find out more about the different pros and cons of investment trusts here.

-Those that do pay usually pay them annually, twice a year or quarterly, but some high performing investment trusts have paid dividends on a monthly basis.
+Those that do pay dividends usually pay them annually, twice a year or quarterly, but some high performing investment trusts have paid dividends on a monthly basis.

 Management fees: These are the fees levied by the fund manager for their services managing the investment trusts fund.